-Identification Number: County Project 4455 Funding amount: \$4,300,000 Project Expenditure Category: 3.5 Public Sector Capacity: Administrative Needs Status: In progress - 87.5% complete
+Identification Number: County Project 4455 Original Adopted Budget: \$4,300,000 Amended budget: \$3,732,334 Project Expenditure Category: 3.5 Public Sector Capacity: Administrative Needs Status: Complete

 St. Johns County allocated \$4,300,000 for repair and/or maintenance of County parks and recreation spaces.
-To date, St. Johns County has expended or encumbered \$3,354,582 on 10 park maintenance projects such as replacing field turf, resurfacing tennis courts, replacing basketball courts and repairing boardwalks at County parks.
+To date, St. Johns County has expended 100% of the amended budget on park maintenance projects such as replacing field turf, resurfacing tennis courts, replacing basketball courts and repairing boardwalks at County parks.
 The maintenance and repairs were necessitated by the additional burden on public facilities during the pandemic.
-The parks are located in both Qualified Census Tracts and non-QCTs.
+The park locations are within both Qualified Census Tracts (QCT) and non-QCTs.